Medical Device Biological Evaluation Plan

 What is Biological Evaluation Plan?

-Medical devices that have direct or indirect contact with either a patient or the device user need to be assessed for biocompatibility.
+Medical devices that have direct or indirect contact with patients or users must be assessed for biocompatibility to ensure they are safe for their intended use.

-It is a requirement that the “Biological evaluation should be planned, carried out and documented by knowledgeable and experienced professionals”.
+ISO 10993‑1 requires that “the biological evaluation shall be planned, carried out and documented by knowledgeable and experienced professionals”.

 Rapid response